monicaleep/TodoSPA/readme.md

 # ToDo List as a SPA
 - Originally following the uDemy course [Build a Single Page Application with jQuery & AJAX](https://www.udemy.com/course/jquery-ajax/)
 - I plan to make this "my own" by refactoring from jQuery's AJAX to use fetch API
+- Refactored a mult-page app to a SPA using AJAX
+- Use Gulp in the build process to transpile template literal syntax, fetch syntax

 > # Setup Instructions